Whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him. (Colossians 3:17)

 Using the Hymn to Help Us

 I use this song to encourage hurting people all year round, not just at Thanksgiving time.
 I also use it with men in prison.
 Christians gain perspective by being reminded that believers in past centuries suffered also, often much more than we do.
-They learned to look up to our Risen and Reigning King for comfort and joy to press on in serving Christ, and we can too.
+Our spiritual ancestors learned to look up to our Risen and Reigning King for comfort and joy to press on in serving Christ, and we can too.

 Rinkart’s hymn reminds me of a quote from my professor and friend Edmund Clowney (1917–2005): “Trials should not surprise us, or cause us to doubt God’s faithfulness.
 Rather, we should actually be glad for them.
 God sends trials to strengthen our trust in Him so that our faith will not fail.
 Our trials keep us trusting.
 They burn away our self confidence and drive us to Jesus our Savior.”3